 In the constantly evolving economic and social environment, adapting to health and safety challenges is a priority for Danone.

 In 2010, Danone launched the Dan’Cares program with the goal of providing all Danone employees with quality healthcare coverage of major risks, while taking account of different market practices.

-About 70% of Danone employees live in emerging countries where healthcare systems are often expensive to access.
+About 70% of Danone employees live in emerging countries where healthcare systems are often expensive or difficult to access.
 Dan’Cares’ specificity lies in its scope of application: it is destined to be rolled out in all Danone subsidiaries, including in countries where such coverage is not traditionally provided.